 What if we can’t agree on what happens with our child?

-For example, each family court location in Ontario offers subsidized mediation services.
-You can get up to 8 hours of mediation for a fee that is based on each person's income.
+Each family court location in Ontario offers subsidized mediation services.
+You can get up to 8 hours of for a fee that is based on each person's income.
 You can use this service whether or not you have a court case.
 And if you have a court case, you can get up to 2 hours of mediation for free at the court.

 Go to court